 Since the new rules may result in some charities having a greater EHT liability as a result of not being able to claim multiple deductions in respect of one location, those charities may be required to make more frequent EHT payments.
 Generally, charities with a total annual Ontario payroll of $600,000 or less can pay once per year.

 Finance has indicated that it intends for the new regulation to be effective as of January 1, 2017.
-For more information on the proposal or to submit comments, click here.
+Readers can learn more about the proposal or submit comments.